-• Bingo facilities in bingo premises may not be offered between the hours of midnight and 09:00hours.
+Bingo facilities in bingo premises may not be offered between the hours of midnight and 09:00hours.
 However, there are no restrictions on access to gaming machines in bingo premises.

-16. Betting Premises
+19 Betting Premises

-- 16.1 Anyone wishing to operate a betting office will require a betting premises licence from the Council.
+- 19.1 Anyone wishing to operate a betting office will require a betting premises licence from the Council.
 Children and young persons will not be able to enter premises with a betting premises licence, although exemptions apply to tracks.
-Children and young persons are not allowed to be employed at premises with a betting premises licence. - 16.2 Betting premises will be able to provide up to four gaming machines of category B, C or D. Regulations state that category B machines at betting premises are restricted to sub-category B2, B3 and B4 machines. - 16.3 Betting machines This licensing authority will, as per the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.
+Children and young persons are not allowed to be employed at premises with a betting premises licence. - 19.2 Betting premises will be able to provide up to four gaming machines of category B, C or D. Regulations state that category B machines at betting premises are restricted to subcategory B2, B3 and B4 machines (the terminals commonly in use are able to provide both B2 and B3 content). - 19.3 Betting machines This licensing authority will, as per the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.